nurmohammed840/stack-collections.rs/README.md

-This repo provide some useful data-structures, such as: Array, HashMap, HashSet, BTreeMap, BTreeSet, etc...
+Some useful data-structures, such as: Array, HashMap, HashSet, BTreeMap, BTreeSet, etc...
+But lives on the stack.

-That lives on the stack.
-It's a good choice for fixed size storage.
+Good choice for fixed size storage.

 ### Implementation